Carnival Celebration current position

 The vessel's name (Carnival Celebration, IMO number 9837456) was announced on August 21, 2020.
-The cruise ship's arrival in 2022 (to be inaugurated in November in PortMiami) was planned to coincide with CCL's 50th anniversary.
+The boat's arrival in 2022 (inaugurated in November in PortMiami) was planned to coincide with CCL's 50th anniversary.
 The sistership Mardi Gras was originally scheduled for inauguration on February 6, 2021, leaving out Port Canaveral.
-Carnival Cruise Line's 50th Birthday celebration is planned for March 2022 with a series of commemorative cruises (throughout the entire year) featuring unique onboard entertainment and special itineraries.
+Carnival Cruise Line's 50th Birthday was celebrated in March 2022, with a series of commemorative cruises (Sailabrations) featuring unique onboard entertainment/events and special itineraries.

 Like most large-sized newbuilds, the new Carnival Celebration is LNG-powered, with 4x Caterpillar Marine LNG engines (model MaK 16M-46DF) generating combined output 57,2 MW.
 The propulsion system is based on two Azimuting thrusters with combined power output 37 MW.
 The ship has 3x LNG tanks (cryogenic steel) with total capacity ~3200 m3.
 Two of the tanks are larger (length 35 m / 115 ft, diameter 8 m / 26 ft, gas capacity 1525 m3), while the 3rd tank has length 28 m (92 ft), diameter 5 m (16 ft) and gas capacity 520 m3.
 The vessel's bunkering takes ~8 hours and her LNG capacity is enough for ~14 days of operation (navigation and onboard electricity production).

 The shipbuilding order (Meyer Turku yard number / hull 1397) was placed on September 6, 2016.
-Carnival Celebration is currently under construction (by the shipbuilder Meyer Werft) at Turku Shipyard Finland.
-The vessel's construction officially started on January 13, 2021, with the steel-cutting ceremony.
-The special event was attended by Ben Clement (CCL's Senior VP of New Builds) and Tim Meyer (Meyer Turku’s CEO).
+Carnival Celebration's construction at Turku Shipyard Finland officially started on January 13, 2021, with the steel-cutting ceremony (yard/hull number 1397).
+The special event was attended by Ben Clement (CCL's Senior VP of Newbuilds, Refurbishments and Product Innovation) and Tim Meyer (Meyer Turku's CEO).